TRIQS/triqs/doc/tutorials/python/tour3.rst

    :align: center

-We go through this example in more details in the tutorial :ref:`Anderson impurity model <aim>`
+We go through this example in more details in the documentation of the cthyb_matrix application.